bcrowell/bcrowell.github.io/when_early_christianity/index.md

 Where
 -----

 The wheres are a lot sketchier.
-We know all about the geography of Paulinism, because Paul's writings tell us all about that.
+We know all about the geography of Paulinism, because Paul's writings tell us about that.
 Everything else is more of a haze.
 The canonical gospels were all written in Greek.
 Mark, the earliest, is especially important.
 Where was it written, and for what audience?

 Many Christian authors have wanted to believe [Papias of Hierapolis](https://en.wikipedia.org/wiki/Papias_of_Hierapolis#Gospel_origins)'s